yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

-We declare a new type `ExtComplex` (for exttended complex).
+We declare a new type `ExtComplex` (for extended complex).
-An extension of complex numbers:
+An extension of complex numbers with a third component:

 <div class="codehighlight">
 <code class="haskell">